-So you want to start your own rehabilitation center?
+So you want to start a rehab center?
 (Also known as treatment center).
 First and foremost, congratulations on taking the brave first step.
 There are a number of crucial things that you must put into place and understand before moving forward with this tedious process.

 This is a delicate business you are about to venture into – though often can be very rewarding.
 One mistake could potentially have dire consequences for your clients and their families.
 Now, mistakes are okay and it is only natural that you will stumble a bit on your journey of opening a drug rehab, but there is too much on the line so think long and hard before you decide to commit and make an investment on opening your own facility.

-The number one issue that we see when people open a center without our consulting is that they don’t have a solid marketing plan in place.
+The number one issue that we see when people start a rehab center without a drug rehab advisor is that they don’t have a solid marketing plan in place.
 Licensure and regulation are equally as important.
 You must take the necessary steps if you would like to stay profitable in the opening months and beyond.